f-odc/xai-assisted-intrusion-detection/README.md

 3. Build DNN Intrusion Detection System: *intrusion-detection-system.ipynb*
 4. Generate Adversarial Attacks: *attack-generator.ipynb*

-**Important** The same data splits must be used for both the Intrusion Detection System and adversarial attack generation to ensure consistency and comparability of results.
+**Important Note:** The same data splits must be used for both the Intrusion Detection System and adversarial attack generation to ensure consistency and comparability of results.